fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/basic_structure/comments.md

 cost = items / 2 * price;
 ```

 Multiple comments in this tutorial will break this rule, as here they must explain what's actually happening.
-They are comments for learning, now how actual comments should be written.
+They are comments for learning, not how actual comments should be written.

 ### commenting out the code